-22 U.S. Department of State, International Narcotics Control Strategy Report (INCSR), pp. II-8, II-11, II-21, IV-7, and IV-21.
+22 U.S. Department of State, 2001 International Narcotics Control Strategy Report (continued...)

-coca cultivation.
-The increase in non-agricultural exports (e.g. copper cathodes), it could be argued, may also reflect in part ATPA's preferential tariff treatment.
+argue that reduced tariffs conceivably play a part of the "alternative development" strategy by providing an additional financial incentive to substitute legal crops for coca cultivation.
+The increase in non-agricultural exports (e.g. copper cathodes), it could be argued, may also reflect, in part, ATPA's preferential tariff treatment.

 Testimony before congressional committees has expressed the desire by groups in the United States and the Andean countries to reauthorize ATPA and consider expanding the tariff preferences to more products and countries.
-In support of these policy considerations, ATPA has been presented as having "a positive effect on drugcrop eradication and crop substitution in the beneficiary countries..." and providing "viable economic alternatives to drug-crop cultivation, production and trafficking."23
+These views have been summarized before Congress by the Bush Administration as well, which has represented ATPA as achieving its goal of promoting "export diversification and broad-based economic development that provides sustainable economic alternatives to drug-crop production in the Andean region."23